mitchallen/mitchallen/README.md

 ## About Mitch Allen

-I have worked for software companies in Silicon Valley, along Boston's Route 128 and in New York's Silicon Alley.
-I currently work for a robotics and logistics company in Massachusetts.
+I have worked for software and robotics companies in Silicon Valley, along Boston's Route 128 and in New York's Silicon Alley.

 ### Home Page